 The hearing panel will permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility; provided that questions that seek disclosure of information protected under a legally recognized privilege will not be permitted unless the person or entity holding the privilege has waived the privilege in writing.
 Questioning must be conducted by the party's advisor in a respectful, non-intimidating and non-abusive manner, and never by a party personally.
-If a party does not have an advisor present at the hearing, the Associate Provost for Equity and Diversity and Title IX Coordinator will arrange for the university to provide, without fee or charge to that party, an advisor of the university's choice to conduct questioning on behalf of that party.
+If a party does not have an advisor present at the hearing, the Title IX Coordinator and Equity and Diversity Officer will arrange for the university to provide, without fee or charge to that party, an advisor of the university's choice to conduct questioning on behalf of that party.